gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ### The Challenge

 Virima is a platform with multiple suites and applications.
-Currently, we lack a unified AI agent capable of serving both internal and external users with meaningful, contextually relevant responses.
-When AI agents are developed for specific Virima products, they are constrained to their respective product knowledge bases, creating silos that fragment the user experience.
+Currently, we do not have a unified AI agent that can serve internal or external users with semantically relevant responses.
+Even when AI agents are developed for specific Virima products, they are limited to their respective product knowledge bases, resulting in fragmented responses and poor management of information delivered to end-users.

-This siloed approach is compounded by product knowledge scattered across multiple locations and formats—online help documentation, internal notes, support macros, release notes, and in-product tips.
+This problem is compounded by product knowledge scattered across multiple locations and formats—documentation, internal notes, support macros, release notes, and in-product tips.
 The resulting fragmentation leads to:

 - **Multiple knowledge bases with duplicated content** requiring separate maintenance
 - **Inconsistent or duplicate answers** across different sources